 To show how to figure out how many yards a project will take, I made this short video that you can watch below or on YouTube here.

-After you lay out your pattern within the width of your fabric, all you have to do is measure the length you’re using.
-Then you can use the chart below to convert your measurement into yardage (or you can divide your measurement by 36 to get the amount).
+After you lay out your pattern within the total width of your fabric, all you have to do is measure the total length you’re using.
+Then you can use the chart below to convert your measurement into yardage.
+Alternatively you can divide your measurement by 36 and round up to the nearest whole number or half number to get the amount.

-Note that woven quilting cottons are generally 44/45 width and stretch knit and apparel fabrics are generally 58/60 width, but always be sure to check the actual fabric you want to buy.
+Note that woven quilting cottons are generally 44/45 width.
+Stretch knits, apparel fabrics and upholstery fabric are generally 58/60 width, but always be sure to check the actual fabric you want to buy.
 Width always affects the calculation of how much fabric you’ll need for a project.
 Fabric width is either listed in the online description (and you can find my favorite places to buy fabric online here) or on the end of the actual bolt of fabric.